Financing and car-buying services for good-credit borrowers.

 What types of vehicles does Alliant offer loans for?

-As a member of Alliant, you’re able to apply for both new and used car loans, refinance an existing car loan or take out a loan to finance an RV.
+As a member of Alliant, you’re able to apply for both new and used car loans, refinance an existing car loan.

 These rates represent the lowest interest you’ll receive from Alliant.
 Your true rate is determined during the application process and depends on your credit score, the car you’re financing and your ability to repay the loan.

 Yes, Alliant offers two different types of discounts on your car loan’s APR: